WeirdoAndObserver/the-puddle-theory/README.md

 **Entry — an experience everyone knows**

-First, we enter through an experience everyone knows.

-The quality of air felt when entering a shop.
-The sense, while speaking with someone, that something has changed without being put into words.
-The peculiar aura a place holds.
-The atmosphere that a person exudes.
-These are phenomena that cannot be completely broken down into concrete elements, yet are certainly felt.
+Everyone knows this experience: the quality of air felt when entering a shop; the sense, while speaking with someone, that something has changed without being put into words; the peculiar aura a place holds.
+These phenomena cannot be completely broken down into concrete elements, yet are certainly felt.

 What the Puddle Theory calls the “veil” is this experience.
 The veil is atmosphere.

 “Veil” is the term internal to the theory; “atmosphere” is the everyday term.
 They are simply two names for the same thing.